Artificial hip joint: When is the right time?

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
 KP Kutzner

-What “red flags” speak for an artificial hip joint?
+What "red flags" indicate the need for an artificial hip joint?

-The decision to have an artificial hip joint is one of the most important steps in the treatment of hip joint diseases.
-For many of those affected, fundamental questions arise: When is the time for an operation?
-What are the “red flags” that make surgery necessary?
-And why is it often not advisable to wait until the “last moment” before having an operation?
+Deciding on a hip replacement is one of the most important steps in the treatment of hip joint disorders.
+For many affected individuals, this raises fundamental questions: When is the right time for surgery?
+What are the "red flags" that necessitate an operation?
+And why is it often not advisable to wait until the "last minute" for surgery these days?

 What is an artificial hip joint?

-An artificial hip joint, also known as a total hip arthroplasty (THA) , is an implant that replaces the natural hip joint.
-It consists of a spherical head (which replaces the head of the femur) and a socket (which replaces the socket of the pelvis).
-Modern dentures are made of durable materials such as:
+An artificial hip joint, also known as a total hip replacement (THR) , is an implant that replaces the natural hip joint.
+It consists of a ball-shaped head (which replaces the femoral head) and a socket (which replaces the acetabulum of the pelvis).
+Modern prostheses are made of durable materials such as:

 • Ceramic (highly abrasion-resistant and biocompatible)